GDxU/ypilot/README-yp.md

     SpatialIndex[]
     Vec2[?x, ?y]

+Unique references to things by their names and optionally their types, e.g.:

+    the thing "Charlie" # the thing which is Named with name "Charlie" the Space "Foo" # the thing which is a Space and is named "Foo" the Soundable thing "Mew" # the thing which is Soundable and named "Mew" the thing ?foo # the thing which is named by the contents of ?foo

+(References like this that could refer to more than one thing, or refer to nothing, cause an error.)

 Array literals in square brackets, e.g. `[1, 2, "buckle my shoe"]`.

 Array/string indexing, e.g. `?array[?index]`.
 Indexes start from 0.
 Indexing into a string yields a one-character string, and the index counts characters (not bytes).